SimonYChau/CSCB58-Final-project/README.md

-CSCB58-Final-project
+CSCB58 Final project

-Horizontal Scrolling Space Game (MARS 4.5 / MIPS)
+A Horizontal Scrolling Space Game (MARS 4.5 / MIPS)

 For information and specifications outlined in the handout pdf